-All classes are held at the school's main campus located at 129 S. San Fernando Blvd., Burbank CA. Field assignments are students will be asked to travel to a location other than the school, but within the county of Los Angeles.
+All classes are held at the school's main campus located at 129 S. San Fernando Blvd., Burbank CA. Field assignments are given in Beauty 301: Beauty Lab class; students will be asked to travel to a location other than the school, but within the county of Los Angeles.
 Make-up Designory (MUD) is centrally located just north of downtown Los Angeles in Burbank, California.
 Long considered the center of the entertainment industry, Burbank is home to many of the major film and television studios, including Warner Bros.
-Studios, Walt Disney Studios, The Disney Channel, Nickelodeon, ABC Studios, and dozens of other those of you who live farther away the area is well served by public transportation.
+Studios, Walt Disney Studios, The Disney Channel, Nickelodeon, ABC Studios, and dozens of other entertainmentrelated companies.
+The charming neighborhood surrounding the school has an abundance of shops, movie theaters, restaurants, and cafes all within walking distance.
+As a student of MUD you can live within blocks of the school, but for those of you who live farther away the area is well served by public transportation.
 If you choose to drive to school, you may purchase city-parking permits on a monthly basis for unlimited parking in designated city lots.